AdaCore/gnatstudio/docs/users_guide/extending.rst

 these startup scripts.
 Likewise, the script run from the command line can use functions defined in the startup files.

-Because GPS uses the :file:`import` command, functions defined in this modules are only accessible by prefixing their name by the name of the file in which they are defined.
-For example, if a file :file:`mystartup.py` is copied to the startup directory and defines the function :file:`func`, the latter is accessible in GPS as :file:`mystartup.func`.
+Because GPS uses the :func:`import` command, functions defined in this modules are only accessible by prefixing their name by the name of the file in which they are defined.
+For example, if a file :file:`mystartup.py` is copied to the startup directory and defines the function :func:`func`, the latter is accessible in GPS as :func:`mystartup.func`.

 Python's own mechanism for loading files at startup (using environment variable :file:`PYTHONSTARTUP`) isn't suitable for use within the context